-Effect of suspension or removal from register
+44. Effect of suspension or removal from register

-- 43. (1) Every person who has been suspended in terms of section 41(1)(b) or whose name has been removed from the register in terms of section 41(1)(c) is disqualified from carrying on his or her profession and his or her registration certificate is regarded as cancelled until the period of suspension has expired, or his or her suspension has been terminated in terms of section 42(3), or his or her appeal against such penalty is upheld, or his or her name has been restored to such register by the Council. - (2) Any person who contravenes subsection (1) is guilty of an offence, and on conviction liable to the penalties specified in section 57(b).
+- (1) Every registered person who has been suspended in terms of section 42(1)(b) from practising the profession in respect of which he or she is registered, or from performing certain acts, or whose name has been removed from the register in terms of section 42(1)(c), is disqualified from practising such profession. - (2) The registration certificate of the registered person referred to in subsection (1) is regarded to be cancelled until the period of suspension has expired or his or her appeal against such penalty is upheld, or until his or her name has been restored to such register by the Council, as the case may be. - (3) Any person who practises in contravention of subsection (1) is guilty of an offence and on conviction liable to the penalties specified in section 58(b).

-Cognisance by Council of conduct of registered persons under certain circumstances
+45. Cognisance by Council of conduct of registered persons under certain circumstances

-- 44. (1) Every registered person who, either before or after registration, has been convicted of any offence by a court of law may be dealt with by the Council in terms of the provisions of this PART, if the Council is of the opinion that such offence constitutes unprofessional conduct. - (2) A registered person referred to in subsection (1) is liable upon proof of the conviction referred to in that subsection, to any one or more of the penalties referred to in section 41(1). - (3) The Council must afford, before the Council imposes upon the registered person concerned any penalty referred to in subsection (2), that registered person the opportunity, by himself or herself or through a legal practitioner, to tender an explanation to the Council in mitigation of the conduct concerned. - (4) If in the course of any proceedings before any court of law it appears to the court that there is proof until the contrary is proven of unprofessional conduct on the part of a registered person, or of conduct which, when regard is had to that person's profession, is unprofessional, the court must direct that a copy of the record of such proceedings, or such portion thereof as is material to such conduct, be submitted to the Council.

-- (5) The Council may request from the clerk of any court a transcript of any proceedings finalised before such court and which has relevance to any inquiry conducted by the Council. - (6) The clerk of the court referred to in subsection (5) must make the transcript referred to in that subsection available to the Council as soon as practicable.
+- (1) Every registered person who, either before or after registration, has been convicted of any offence by a court of law may be dealt with by the Council in terms of the provisions of this PART, if the Council is of the opinion that such offence constitutes unprofessional conduct. - (2) A registered person referred to in subsection (1) is liable upon proof of the conviction referred to in that subsection, to any one or more of the penalties referred to in section 42(1). - (3) The Council must afford, before the Council imposes upon the registered person concerned any penalty referred to in subsection (2), that registered person the opportunity, by himself or herself or through a legal practitioner, to tender an explanation to the Council in mitigation of the conduct concerned. - (4) If in the course of any proceedings before any court of law it appears to the court that there is proof until the contrary is proven of unprofessional conduct on the part of a registered person, or of conduct which, when regard is had to that person's profession, is unprofessional, the court must direct that a copy of the record of such proceedings, or such portion thereof as is material to such conduct, be submitted to the Council. - (5) The Council may request from the clerk of any court a transcript of any proceedings finalised before such court and which has relevance to any inquiry conducted by the Council. - (6) The clerk of the court referred to in subsection (5) must make the transcript referred to in that subsection available to the Council as soon as practicable.

-Pro forma complainants
+46. Pro forma complainants

-- 45. (1) If the Council exercises the powers conferred upon it by section 37, it may appoint any person as a pro forma complainant to present the case to the Council. - (2) No member of the Council may be appointed as a pro forma complainant in terms of subsection (1). - (3) The Council may appoint, subject to subsection (2), any other person to institute proceedings or to continue proceedings, as the case may be, in any case referred to in subsection (1) serving before the Council, if the person appointed in terms of that subsection (1) is for any reason unable to act as a pro forma complainant.
+- (1) If the Council exercises the powers conferred upon it by section 38, it may appoint any person as a pro forma complainant to present the case to the Council. - (2) No member of the Council may be appointed as a pro forma complainant in terms of subsection (1). - (3) The Council may appoint, subject to subsection (2), any other person to institute proceedings or to continue proceedings, as the case may be, if the person appointed in terms of subsection (1) is for any reason unable to act as a pro forma complainant.

-Limitation of liability
+47. Limitation of liability